 3. Too much of sarcasm

 According to P. Valerie Dauphin, a certified life coach, ‘too much of sarcasm could be annoying and hurtful.’
 If your partner’s constant sarcasm about anything you do is annoying you, let them know about it.
 If they continue their sarcastic behavior, in spite of knowing that you do not like it, maybe take a step back and check if your relationship is doing you more harm than good (1).
+Also, your partner requires ample admonitions to change their ways before you decide to take a big step.

 4. Still talking about the ex

 Most of us have had past relationships that did not work for whatever reasons, and that is okay.
 But if the ex becomes a topic of everyday discussion, it could be frustrating for the other partner and even brew a bit of hatred in the relationship.
 That’s because the conversations about ex could eventually turn into comparisons.
 And that, definitely, is not healthy in a relationship.
+It is one of the cautionary signs indicating a flaw in the relationship.
+You must know if your partner is over their ex and it needs to be addressed.
+It is possible, however, that they may not know that they are doing this.

 5. Being unreasonably busy